Our research is editorially independent but we may earn a commission for purchases made through our links.

 Ski Cooper is one of Colorado’s most affordable ski resorts.
 It’s also just a few miles from the town of Leadville, which may not sound as exciting as Aspen, but lodging is far less expensive and it’s not near as pretentious either.
 This is the highest incorporated city in the U.S., at 10,152 feet in elevation, and it’s filled with charming Victorian inns as well as budget-friendly hotels and the famed Silver Dollar Saloon, an authentic Irish pub that dates back to 1877.
 There’s also a wide array of historical attractions to explore, as the entire town is part of a designated National Historic District.

 Eldora is often forgotten, but that’s great for those who know it’s the place to go for good, cheap skiing.
 Plus it’s easily accessible, in the mountains just a 40-minute drive from Boulder near the town of Nederland.
 Even if you’re coming from downtown Denver, it’s only a 75-minute jaunt.
 Eldora has 680 acres of skiable terrain, with the majority of terrain for the intermediate and advanced, though there are still several green runs.
 It also has a Nordic center for cross-country skiers.
-A single day lift ticket for adults is $79 every day of the week.
 While there is no lodging onsite, you’ll find plenty of options in Boulder as well as a few in Nederland, which is just 10 minutes away from the resort.

-Grand Targhee is located about 48 miles from the glamour and glitz of Jackson Hole in the tiny town of Alta on the west side of the Tetons, and offers an entirely different experience as a much more low-key ski resort.
+Grand Targhee is located about 48 miles from the glamour and glitz of Jackson Hole in the tiny town of Alta on the west side of the Tetons and offers an entirely different experience as a much more low-key ski resort.
 It draws skiers with its exceptional powder and outstanding skiing, rather than being a place to see and be seen.
 The 2,000 inbound skiable acres and 600 acres of cat-serviced terrain, along with limitless accessible backcountry, are covered with gorgeous powder every year with an average snowfall of over 500 inches.
 The vertical drop is nearly 3,000 feet and some trails run for nearly three miles.
-A regular day lift ticket will run you $75, $80 during the holidays.